AbiramiSenthilNathan/TestingForFairnessInFinancialLLMs/README.md

 abiramistep1.py : For atomic mutation, runtime was aproximately 12h on a 16GB icore 5 intel laptop
 abiramistep11.py : For intersectional mutation, runtime was aproximately 48h on a 16GB icore 5 intel laptop

 4. Here is the google drive link to download the project to reproduce the experiment:
+   MutaInt(Open with Pycharm) ->

+   AtomicMutationResults ->

+   IntersectionalMutationResults ->

-5. Then you can open the project in pycharm to reproduce the experiment, by running the files abiramistep1.py and abiramistep11.py
+6. Then you can open the project in pycharm to reproduce the experiment, by running the files abiramistep1.py and abiramistep11.py